Skip to main content

 support for family is a human right v the reality of family support

 Unlike other human rights, everyday rights aren’t protected by a Human Rights law.
-This means governments can play political football with issues like disability benefits, without the deterrent of their actions being challenged in court.
+This means governments can play political football with issues like social security for people with disabilities, without the deterrent of their actions being challenged in court.
 Governments can make policies in a piecemeal way without having to stop the domino impact.
 For example, the two-child limit on welfare benefits has had a widespread impact on families, leading to an increase in child poverty across the UK.

 Read the voices from the frontline of the fight for everyday rights for a more in-depth look at the reality of everyday rights violations in the UK